scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 * *Trust Root Configuration (TRC)*: The PKI provides well-defined per-ISD trust policies, in the form of a per-ISD Trust Root Configuration (TRC).
 The TRC contains the ISD trust roots, and it is co-signed by multiple entities in a multilateral process called voting.

 * *AS certificates*: For each Autonomous System that is part of an ISD, the PKI provides an AS certificate that is used by other components for authentication.
-It also provides a validation path up to the ISD trust root.
+It also provides a validation path up to the ISD trust root, through intermediate CA certificates.

 SCION CP-PKI comprises an optional extension called DRKey, which enables efficient symmetric key derivation between any two entities in possession of AS certificates.
 Such symmetric keys are used for additional authentication mechanisms for high-rate data-plane traffic and some control messages.